 - Note: After you accept, please wait 24 hours from the time you submit your SIR to submit your Housing application.

 If you sent in your Statement of Intent to Register (SIR) to one campus and are offered admission to UCSB from our waitlist, you can still accept our offer of admission to UCSB.
 You will need to submit a SIR to UCSB and cancel the SIR you submitted to the other campus.
-The deposit to the first campus will not be refunded and cannot be transferred to another campus.
+The deposit to the first campus will not be refunded and cannot be transferred to UCSB.

 Housing & Financial Aid